Fiberby-dk/ans-t4/README.md

 to know who directed the episode or characters that appears in different Episodes?
-SWAPI is your trusted friend and makes sure all the information is up to date, whereever in the world you are.
+SWAPI is your trusted friend and makes sure all the information is up to date, wherever in the world you are.

 # Starwars?
 Starwars is a scifi/fantasy franchise.
 The first episode